syspimp/greystone-ansible/README.md

 ## For you!

-Requires: `ansible, python3, and python3-rrdtool` (or python and python-rrdtool for python 2.7, but you will need to change the manage-rrd.py file to use python interpreter)
+Requires: `ansible, python3, and python3-rrdtool` (or python and python-rrdtool for python 2.7, but you will need to change the roles/files/manage-rrd.py file to use correct python interpreter)

 Only tested on Fedora 30 and ansible 2.8, but your mileage may vary.